kajal2399/task_manager_api/README.md

 This project provides the backend API for a task management application.
 It allows for creating, reading, updating, and deleting tasks with title, description, and status.

+## Features

+- RESTful API endpoints for Create, Read, Update, and Delete operations for tasks.
+- Server-side validation for task data.
+- Error handling for invalid requests and server errors.
+- Automated test suite for critical components.

 ## Technologies Used

-- Ruby on Rails
+- Ruby on Rails for the API.
-- PostgreSQL
+- PostgreSQL as the database system.

 ## Getting Started